garystafford/streaming-sales-generator/README.md

 ## Future Additions

-* Add SASL/SCRAM authentication option for Apache Kafka (currently unauthenticated only)
+* ❏ Add SASL/SCRAM authentication option for Apache Kafka (currently unauthenticated only)
-* Add AWS IAM authentication option for Amazon MSK (currently unauthenticated only)
+* ❏ Add AWS IAM authentication option for Amazon MSK (currently unauthenticated only)
-* Add the estimated cost to each product, allowing for profitability analyses
+* ✓ Add the estimated Cost of Goods Sold (COGS) to each product, allowing for gross profit analyses
-* Store products with real-time inventory levels in a datastore (e.g., Amazon DynamoDB)
+* ❏ Store products with real-time inventory levels in a datastore (e.g., Amazon DynamoDB)
-* Add hours of operation (e.g., Monday 8AM - 8PM), which impact when sales can be made
+* ❏ Add hours of operation (e.g., Monday 8AM - 8PM), which impact when sales can be made
-* Add semi-random sales volume variability based on day and time of day (e.g., Friday evening vs. Monday morning)
+* ❏ Add semi-random sales volume variability based on day and time of day (e.g., Friday evening vs. Monday morning)
-* Add positive and negative sales anomalies variable, such as a winter storm, power outage, or marketing promotion
+* ❏ Add positive and negative sales anomalies variable, such as a winter storm, power outage, or marketing promotion
-* Add supply change issues variable that could impact availability of certain products (zero inventory/lost sales)
+* ❏ Add supply change issues variable that could impact availability of certain products (zero inventory/lost sales)

 ---
 _The contents of this repository represent my viewpoints and not of my past or current employers, including Amazon Web